Skip to content

 Backend JWT Manipulation Policy via APK Conf

-Step 1 - Retrieve existing API configuration
+Step 1 - Get the API configuration

 Step 2 - Add the API Policy for Backend JWT